 Vitamin C is used to make the myelin sheath that protects nerve impulses in the brain.
 It is also used to make collagen, which provides blood vessel integrity and helps to support cognitive capacity, especially as we get older.

-Vitamin C also supports the nervous system via the adrenal glands, where it helps to produce the adrenal hormones.
-When we are in a stressful situation, vitamin C is quickly used up when it produces cortisol and other stress-response hormones.
-Unfortunately, if there is not enough vitamin C available, the adrenal glands ‘panic’ and release even more cortisol.
+Vitamin C also supports the nervous system via the adrenal glands, where it helps to produce the adrenal (stress-response) hormones.
+When we are in a stressful situation, vitamin C is used when the adrenal glands produce cortisol and other hormones.
+Unfortunately, if there is not much vitamin C available, the adrenal glands ‘panic’ and release even more cortisol.
 This can increase anxiety, negatively affect blood sugar levels and increase blood pressure.
 Chronically high cortisol levels can impair cognitive performance, decrease muscle tissue and suppress thyroid function—all of which can stress the adrenal glands even more.

 Vitamin C can also help the body to protect against injury from free radicals.
 When free radicals build up in the body they contribute to the development of health conditions such as heart disease, diabetes and arthritis.

 One study found that the risk of developing heart disease was lower in people who took at least 700 milligrams of vitamin C each day, than for people who didn’t take the supplement.

 And a study from 2008 showed that taking 500 milligrams of vitamin C every day greatly reduced triglycerides and LDL cholesterol, two major contributors to heart disease.

 Vitamin C also improves iron absorption.
 Iron is a mineral that is vital to our health: it is a component of the hemoglobin found in the red blood cells which helps to supply cells throughout the body with oxygen.
 An iron deficiency can lead to anemia, a condition characterized by symptoms such as weakness, shortness of breath and dizziness.